Albania: Insider tip 2026: Europe's cheapest holiday destination

 Is the Albanian map available everywhere on Google Maps?

 Yes, Google Maps works perfectly for navigation in Albania, even with offline downloads.
-For smaller villages in the Alps, I also recommend...
-Maps.me or Organic Maps (more detailed hiking trails).
-The Albania map with regions You can find it in travel guides and in my illustration at the top of the article.
+For smaller villages in the Alps, I also recommend Maps.me or Organic Maps (for more detailed hiking trails).
+You can find a map of Albania with its regions in travel guides and in my illustration at the top of the article.

 Which sights are a must-see in Albania?